corford/bash-utility-scripts/README.md

 Use `redis-backup-wrapper.sh` to take a snapshot of a running redis instance and ship a GPG encrypted copy somehwere safe.
 Script guarantees a flushed snapshot by running BGSAVE on the instance prior to backup.

 Use `mirror-to-offsite.sh` as a generic way to mirror files & dirs (rsync style) to a remote host.
-Works even for remote sftp only jails that don't support rsyncand supports bandwidth limiting.
+Supports bandwidth limiting and works even for remote sftp only jails that don't support rsync.

 Use `housekeeping.sh` to automatically clean-up old backups once they have been encrypted and shipped off-site.